Curtis Priem

-Career
+Life and career

+Curtis R. Priem was born in 1958 or 1959.

-He received a Bachelor of Science in electrical engineering from Rensselaer Polytechnic Institute in 1982.
-He designed the first graphics processor for the PC, the IBM Professional Graphics Adapter.
+Priem received a Bachelor of Science in electrical engineering from Rensselaer Polytechnic Institute in 1982.
+He designed the first professional graphics processor for the PC, the IBM Professional Graphics Adapter, while working for Vermont Microsystems in Winooski, Vermont.

-From 1986 to 1993, he was a senior staff engineer at Sun Microsystems, where he developed the GX graphics chip.
-He co-founded Nvidia with Jen-Hsun Huang and Chris Malachowsky and was its chief technical officer from 1993 to 2003.
-He retired from Nvidia in 2003 and sold all of his shares in the company by 2006.
+From 1986 to 1993, Priem was a senior staff engineer at Sun Microsystems, where he developed the GX graphics chip.
+He co-founded Nvidia with Jensen Huang and Chris Malachowsky and was its chief technical officer from 1993 to 2003.
+Priem retired from Nvidia in 2003 and sold all of his shares in the company by 2006.
 In November 2023, Forbes estimated Priem's net worth to be approximately $30 million; if he had retained his shares in Nvidia, Forbes estimated that Priem would have been worth $70 billion.

 In 2000, Priem was named Entrepreneur of the Year.
-Since 2003 he has been a trustee of Rensselaer, in 2024 becoming the vice chair of the Board.
-In 2004 he announced that he would donate an unrestricted gift of $40 million to the Institute.
+Since 2003, he has been a trustee of Rensselaer and became the vice chair of the Board in 2024.
+In 2004, Priem announced that he would donate an unrestricted gift of $40 million to the Institute.
 Rensselaer subsequently created the Curtis R. Priem Experimental Media and Performing Arts Center, named in his honor and usually referred to as "EMPAC" for short.

-He is also president of the Priem Family Foundation, which he established with his wife Veronica in September 1999.
+Priem is also president of the Priem Family Foundation, which he established with his wife Veronica in September 1999.
 The foundation is non-operating (i.e., has no office or staff, and therefore, no overhead) and exists only to give money to other foundations or charities.